 The IT field is very fast paced and competitive, and often requires odd hours.
 You can be on call overnight or while on vacation, but if you can handle the pace and hours, this can be a very lucrative job, with the possibility to make $35 thousand to $66 thousand dollars a year on average.

 Working in real estate is another good job that doesn’t require a degree and has a high earning potential, but it does require some money up front.
 While you don’t need a degree to get started, you do need a real estate license.
 The rules and costs to gain this license differ from state to state, but it will probably cost around $2,500 to get started.
-If you have a strong wish to work as a real estate broker, but don’t have the necessary amount put aside, consider taking out a personal loan as a starting point of your career development.
+If you have a strong wish to work as a real estate broker, but don’t have the necessary amount put aside, consider taking out an unsecured personal loan as a starting point of your career development.

 Such a high start up cost shouldn’t be intimidating, if you can manage it, this career will allow you to set your own hours and earn commission off every house you sell.
 On average, real estate brokers can make between $33 thousand to $133 thousand dollars a year, but you could end up making more depending on your schedule and the price of houses you sell.